apache/beam/website/src/contribute/runner-guide.md

 }
 ```

-Enable these tests in other languages is unexplored.
+Enabling these tests in other languages is unexplored.

 ## Integrating your runner nicely with SDKs